SpehleonLP/IK-Guide/README.md

 	  }

-## 4.b.
+## b.
 Multiplying a Vector By The Jacobian Transpose

 The important thing to understand here is that :